 While it really should be, media literacy is still not a mandatory subjectâ€”or even taughtâ€”in most school systems.
 We must educate ourselves, not only for our own benefit, but to also pass on the skills to the children and young folk in our lives.
-Some babies are playing with iPads before they can walk, so I fear what the future may hold for them if they don’t get educated.
+Some babies are playing with iPads before they can walk, so I fear what the future may hold for them.

 With the amount of media that bombards us every day, it’s impossible to be in complete control of what goes in our brains, but strengthening our analytical and evaluative skills can keep us vigilant.